Grace273/Deadline-Dash/README.md

 Players must retrieve all lost items in game map needed for their project submission using a limited number of moves while maximizing their score.
+Play minigames to collect items, bring items to their correct location, talk to special characters!

 Run the game by running adventure.py.

 Preview: